vincentcarbonaro/SNAKE/README.md

 ## Technical Details
  - Uses Javascript and jQuery to manipulate the DOM
  - Uses Parse.com to store top score data

-## TODO
-- New Top Score Sound Effect
-- Only Prompt User for Name when Top Score